An Introduction to Hangar.Flights

 It can't have been much later when I bought my first flight simulator, think it was the 2002 version of MS Flight Simulator.
-Hours, I've spend behind my PC with an old joystick, flying the amphibious C208 Caravan up and down the Hudson, trying all the switches until I crashed the plane, again and again and again.
+Hours, I've spent behind my PC with an old joystick, flying the amphibious C208 Caravan up and down the Hudson, trying all the switches until I crashed the plane, again and again... and again.
 Good times.

 July 7th, 2007 - 07/07/07.
 It's my twelfth birthday.
 The Belgian Air Force left the base years ago and moved to another airfield.
-Goetsenhoven Airbase was now only used by the local aero club, who flew motorized planes and gliders.
-Especially the latter has always fascinated me.
-Seeing those machines glide through the sky with nothing more than the power of nature and the skills of the pilot.
+Goetsenhoven Airbase is now only used by the local aero club, who flew motorized planes and gliders.
+Especially the latter has always been fascinated to me/ Seeing those machines glide through the sky relying on nothing more than the power of nature and the skills of the pilot.
 Incredible.
 My dad promised me that when I turned twelve, he would take me to the airfield for my first glider flight.
-This was the day my dream became a reality and my hope to ever fly a plane myself became an objective.
-Just like Amelia Earhart said after her first flight: "As soon as we left the ground I knew I myself had to fly!"
+This was the day my dream would come true and my hope to ever fly a plane myself became an objective.
+Just like Amelia Earhart said after her first flight: "As soon as we left the ground I knew I myself had to fly."
 I would learn to fly.

-When my dad asked me a year later what I wanted to have for my birthday, he already knew it was a rhetorical question.
+When my dad asked me a year later what I wanted to have for my birthday, he already knew it was the answer.
 The year I turned fourteen and was legally allowed to start my flight training, I did.
 I was young, eager to learn and enjoyed every minute of flying with my instructors.
-Then February 13th, 2011, I did my first ever solo flight.
-When you ask every pilot you meet if they remember their first solo flight, there won't be one that doesn't remember.
+Then February 13th, 2011 came.
+I did my first ever solo flight.
+When you ask any pilot you meet if they remember their first solo flight, there won't be a single one that doesn't remember this magical milestone.
 It's thé key moment in every pilots' career.

 Today, almost seven years since I first started gliding, I still enjoy every flight, as long, short, far or near as it may be.
 The feeling of soaring through the sky with nothing more than the power of nature and your own passion is indescribable.